luodaihong/django-privilege/README.md

 django-privilege
 ================

-A smart, simple django app to manage user,  group, permission easyly.
+A smart, simple django app to manage user,  group, permission easily.

 # What can 'django-privilege' do for you? #
 `django-privilege` is a django app, offering frequently-used permission mangement, include user, group, permission.
 It works on django build-in models, and supports South to migrate db data.